What are the ingredients in Tibetan incense that give it's unique character and aroma?

-Whereas Indian incense usually has a thin wooden stick, coated in a paste containing perfume oils, and Japanese incense has no wooden stick and a more delicate, pure and refined perfume, Tibetan incense also has no wooden stick but is much thicker and more handmade looking than the Japanese variety.
+Whereas Indian incense usually has a thin wooden stick coated in a paste containing perfume oils, Japanese incense has no wooden stick and a more delicate, pure and refined perfume.
+Tibetan incense also has no wooden stick but is much thicker and more handmade looking than the Japanese type.

 Burning incense is hugely important in traditional Tibetan culture, to the extent that it has sometimes been banned by the Chinese authorities in Tibet.
 Traditional Tibetan medicine incorporates incense in the treatment of some forms of sickness and most authentic Tibetan incense formulae originate from Tibetan doctors, often working in monasteries.

 These formulae often follow a particular lineage within a family or guru practice.
 The best Tibetan incense is still produced in a traditional manner using authentic Himalayan herbs and ingredients, often using some herbs local to the vicinity of the monastery or doctor.